 The study of analysis and writing of tonal melody and diatonic harmony, including all diatonic chords and seventh chords in root position and inversions, non-chord tones, and functional harmony.
 Introduction to more complex topics, such as modulation, may occur.
 Optional correlated study at the keyboard.

 (Offered Spring semester only).
-Prerequisite: MUSI 1311 and ENRD 100 or equivalent

-Corequisite: MUSI 1117 Lecture Hrs. = 3, Lab Hrs. = 1
+Lecture Hrs. = 3, Lab Hrs. = 1